-There are two levels of the real-time quality control of AWS data:
+There are two levels of the real time quality control of AWS data:

 - QC of raw data (signal measurements).
 It is basic QC, performed at an AWS site.
 This QC level is relevant during acquisition of Level I data and should eliminate errors of technical devices, including sensors, measurement errors (systematic or random), errors inherent in measurement procedures and methods.
-QC at this stage includes a gross error check, basic time checks, and internal consistency checks. - QC of processed data: It is extended QC, partly performed at an AWS site, but mainly at a Data Processing Centre.
+QC at this stage includes a gross error check, basic time checks, and basic internal consistency checks.
+Application of these procedures is extremely important because some errors introduced during the measuring process cannot be eliminated later. - QC of processed data: It is extended QC, partly performed at an AWS site, but mainly at a Data Processing Centre.
 This QC level is relevant during the reduction and conversion of Level I data into Level II data and Level II data themselves.
 It deals with comprehensive checking of temporal and internal consistency, evaluation of biases and long-term drifts of sensors and modules, malfunction of sensors, etc.